Neuromusculoskeletal Physiotherapy (MSc/PgDip)

 Students may leave with any number of credits according to how many modules they successfully complete; students must complete all modules to be eligible for the award of a PgDip.
+MACP membership is conferred at PGDip level.
 Students who proceed to successful completion of a research project and subsequent dissertation will be eligible for the award of a Master of Science.

 The course is delivered by a combination of lectures, tutorials, student and tutor-led seminars, practical and clinically-based learning, and self study.
 Assessments are designed to reflect the need for students to demonstrate their ability at analysing and evaluating a situation but also to use a variety of ways to present their ideas and abilities.
 Assessments include written and oral presentations, small projects, practical and clinical assessments, and a research project.

-The programme outcomes have been informed by the Manipulation Association of Chartered Physiotherapists (MACP) and the International Federation of Orthopaedic Manipulative Therapists (IFOMT)
+The programme outcomes have been informed by the Musculoskeletal Association of Chartered Physiotherapists (MACP) and the International Federation of Orthopaedic Manipulative Therapists (IFOMT)